olewsaa/Yacht-computer/GPSD Position and Time/README.md

 chart plotter.
 The simple USB GPS "mouse" will provide position and time signal to the yacht computer which in turn can provide time and position to any other computer (the ham radio one) and any laptops or mobile phones.
-The ham radio Raspberry need to keep track of the tme to the nearest second.
-Digital modes like FT8 rely on accurate timing.
+The ham radio Raspberry need to keep track of the time to the nearest second, digital modes like FT8 rely on accurate timing.
+Ham radio also need your Maidenhead grid cell location.

 ## GPSD
 The gpsd config file is included in this repo,